Nexmo/laravel-notification/README.md

 See [examples/Notification/MerryChristmas.php](examples/Notification/MerryChristmas.php) for a complete example.

-To send a notification, specify the class name you'd like to use:
+To send a notification, specify the channel you'd like to use:

 ```php
 // To a user